kasem-sm/SlimeKT/README.md

 ## What's next ✨

 SlimeKT is a _Work In Progress_ project and there are several features/ideas which are yet to be implemented.
-You can help us in our journey by contributing your skills.
-Please don't forget to create a issue/feature request first or pick any existing one.
+You can help us on our journey by contributing your skills.
+Please don't forget to create an issue/feature request first, or pick an existing one.

 ## Tech stack / Miscellaneous Features 🚀
 - Kotlin, Jetpack Compose, Coroutines, Flow, Accompanist, Navigation Component, Ktor (Android client), Room Database, Coil, Dagger Hilt, etc.
-- **Observer Pattern:** Data from cache  would be shown while new data is fetched from the server.
-The data on the screen gets updated immediately once new data is cached.
+- **Observer Pattern:** Data from the cache would be shown while new data is fetched from the server.
+Newly retrieved data gets updated immediately on the screen.
 - **WorkManager:** App uses WorkManager API to update user's subscriptions and to fetch Daily Read articles.
 - **AndroidX Glance:** Daily Read Widget with the power of Jetpack Compose.
 - **Material You:** On Android 12 and above, you can have custom theme based on your device wallpaper.